Bereaved families slam ending of UK stadium disaster trial | Law-Order

 - United Kingdom

-Families of the 96 Liverpool soccer fans who died in the Hillsborough stadium disaster in 1989 voiced strong disappointment Wednesday after the collapse of a trial of two former police officers and an ex-lawyer on charges of perverting the course of justice.
+Families of 96 Liverpool soccer fans who died in a stadium overcrowding disaster in 1989 slammed a British judge's decision to end the trial of two former police officers and an ex-lawyer on charges of perverting the course of justice.

-After four weeks of evidence, Judge William Davis told jurors in Salford, northwest England, that he agreed with lawyers for the defendants that there was no case they could properly consider.

 “To me that's a disgrace on this nation, on the British system, on the law,'' she added. ''I'm absolutely so devastated today for the hard work that the families have put in for all of these years.”
 Donald Denton, an 83-year-old retired chief superintendent at South Yorkshire Police, former detective chief inspector Alan Foster, 74, and former solicitor Peter Metcalf, 71, had each been charged with acting to pervert the course of justice.
 They were accused of amending police officers' statements after the disaster in an attempt to minimize the blame that would be heaped on the police force after a crush of fans inside two standing-room-only areas of the stadium led to the deaths and to hundreds of injuries.